BikeSpokeStudios/vanilla-cv/README.md

 This resume is built using

--  Vanilla framework
+-  Vanilla CSS Framework (vanillaframework.io)
--  yarn package manager
+-  NPM
--  postcss
+-  Dart-Sass (sass-lang.com)